wei-hsuan-cheng/wei-hsuan-cheng.github.io/_projects/2023-12-kendo-robot.md

 # Project overview

+> This is a course project of [CSIE5074](https://nol.ntu.edu.tw/nol/coursesearch/print_table.php?course_id=922%20U1070&class=&dpt_code=9210&ser_no=62682&semester=112-1&lang=CH) Robotics, offered by [Prof. Li-Chen Fu](https://www.ntueeacl.com/25351235662594525480-advisor.html) @ NTU EE.
+I led our team to win the first place of the course competition.
+My contribution of this work is the CGA theoretical development, robot motion planning, and the project management as a team leader.

 We built a supervisory teleoperation kendo robot system.
 The robot is able to track the opponent’s pose and wait for the operator’s command to attack.

 <iframe width="560" height="315"